hotwax/oms-documentation/documents/retail-operations/inventory/troubleshooting/inventory-synchronization.md

 1. **Ensure Jobs are Scheduled**
    - In HotWax Commerce, navigate to the `Inventory` page in the `Job Manager App`
-   - Verify that `Update Recent Inventory Changes` and "Hard Sync Job" are scheduled as per your preferred frequency.
+   - Verify that [`Update Recent Inventory Changes`](../../job-workflows/inventory.md) and `Hard Sync Job`(../../job-workflows/inventory.md) are scheduled as per your preferred frequency.

 2. **Check Job Status**
    - Look into the job pipeline to ensure these jobs are not marked as failed.
    - Re-run the jobs if necessary.

 3. **Ensure `Process Uploads to eCommerce` Job is Running**
-   - Go to the `Miscellaneous` page in the `Job Manager App`
+   - Go to the `Miscellaneous` page in the `Job Manager App`.
    - Verify that the `Process Uploads to eCommerce` job is running to process all uploaded files to Shopify.

 ## Scenario 5: Insufficient Permissions on Shopify

 If the Shopify shop does not have the necessary write permissions configured, synchronization attempts from HotWax Commerce will fail.
-This often happens if the access scope is mistakenly set to "Read Only."
+This often happens if the access scope is mistakenly set to `Read Only.`

 ### Steps to Diagnose and Resolve